 Hands-on tools for SME cyber security

-The NCSC has now launched a new, interactive service to help improve SME cyber security.
+The NCSC has an interactive service to help improve SME cyber security.
 If you visit this page, you can perform a range of simple checks that can identify common vulnerabilities in your public-facing IT.
 The checks are remote – you can complete them using your browser and you don’t need to install any software.

 What are the new SME cyber security checks?